charignon/hooklib/README.md

 Contributing
 -
-Before sending a Pull-Request please run the tests:
+Before sending a Pull Request please run the tests:

 - To run the unit tests, simply call `python hooktests.py`, let's keep the unit test suite running under 1s You have to install mock to run the tests: `sudo pip install mock==1.0.0`